hanabi/hanabi.github.io/README.md

 * Players are NOT allowed to *Scream Discard* for cards that are one-away from being playable.
 * Sometimes, a player will discard with a known-playable card in their hand, but they are NOT intending a *Scream Discard* - it is some other special situation:
   1) It is not a *Scream Discard* if the next player HAS to generate a clue for cluing the next player after that.
 This is called a *Generation Discard*; see below.
   2) It is not a *Scream Discard* when the card that the player did not play was a "blind" card from a *Finesse* AND the blind card could also be in the next person's *Finesse Position*.
-When this happens, the next player will usually want to blind play their *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff* (which are both covered later on).
+When this happens, the next player will usually want to blind-play their *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff* (which are both covered later on).

 ### The Generation Discard